clarkevansteenderen/spede_sampler_R/README.md

 Plot the percentage match (GMYC species to predefined groups) for each tree file as a line graph.

 ## :green_book: GMYC Oversplitting
 The "View Summary Table" button displays the mean, standard deviation, and minimum and maximum values for the predefined groups that have been split into more than one species/groups by the GMYC algorithm.
+A high oversplitting ratio might be due to the presence
 This data can be plotted as a box-and-whisker or bar plot.

 ## :green_book: Amalgamate